mui/material-ui/docs/src/pages/components/tree-view/tree-view.md

 ## Rich object

-While the `TreeView`/`TreeItem` component API is great to maximize flexibility, an extra step is needed to handle a rich object.
+While the `TreeView`/`TreeItem` component API maximizes flexibility, an extra step is needed to handle a rich object.

-Let's consider a data variable with the following shape, a recursion can be used to handle it.
+Let's consider a data variable with the following shape, recursion can be used to handle it.

 ```js
 const data = {